Channels

 📸 Screenshot needed:

-agents-telegram-config.png— capture/tools/agents/channels/telegramshowing the form (Bot Token, Allowed IDs, Workspace).
+agents-telegram-config.png— capture/tools/agents/channels/telegramshowing the form (Bot Token, Allowed IDs, Project).
 Save todocs/public/screenshots/agents-telegram-config.png.

 📸 Screenshot needed: